*NEW: Learn about our exciting peer community for Executive Assistants!

 In other words: If you want to leave a positive impression on someone—to make them feel noticed, important, and valued—say their name.

-And that’d be great advice, if not for one thing: So many of us—myself included—often struggle to remember people’s names that we meet.
+And that’d be great advice, if not for one thing: So many of us often struggle to remember people’s names that we meet.
 Sound familiar?

-I got so tired of this problem that I began to read and study everything I could find on the art of remembering names.
-Over the years, I’ve come across a number of great tips and even developed a few of my own; and I’d like to share some of my favorites with you.
+Over the years, we’ve come across a number of great tips for remembering names and even developed a few of our own, and we’d like to share some of our favorites with you.

 But first …